-In the market for a diamond or jewelry?
+In the market for a diamond, jewelry, or engagement ring?
 You may want to look at Zales and utilize their military discount.

 Jewelry, especially diamonds, can be quite expensive, especially if you want a high-quality, beautiful product.